ibm-cloud-docs/Cloudant/query/cloudant-operators.md

 |              | `$size`   | Integer              | Special condition to match the length of an array field in a document.
 Non-array fields can't match this condition. |
 | Miscellaneous | `$mod`    | [Divisor, Remainder] | Divisor and Remainder are both positive or negative integers.
 Non-integer values result in a [404 status](/apidocs/cloudant#list-of-http-codes){: external}.
 Matches documents where the expression (`field % Divisor == Remainder`) is true, and only when the document field is an integer. |
 |              | `$regex`  | String               | A regular expression pattern to match against the document field.
 Matches only when the field is a string value and matches the supplied regular expression. |
-{: caption="Table 2.
-Condition operator argument requirements" caption-side="top"}
+{: caption="Condition operator argument requirements" caption-side="top"}

 Regular expressions don't work with indexes, so they must not be used to filter large data sets.
 However, they can be used to restrict a `partial index <find/partial_indexes>`.